1. The Music

 - Tomio Koyama Gallery (featuring digitally altered photos by Cambodian artist Khvay Samnang and portraits by Malaysian artist Shoosie Suilaman

 Visiting galleries is a good alternative to going to a museum—you can get a little dose of culture without having to trek your way through a huge building.
-Before heading back, we did stop by to take a quick look at the National Art Center, which is a gorgeous building (if you have time and like art, do check it out).
+Before heading back, we did stop by to take a quick look at the National Art Center, which is a gorgeous building.

 Temples in Yanaka